-For the admission to the final exam, the student must submit to the School Board:
+For the admission to the final exam, the student must submit to the PhD Course Board:

 - a draft of the thesis: this corresponds to about 50% of the final report, and must include both the summary in the foreseen second language and the summary of the doctoral student work.

-The supervisor checks that the work adheres to the foreseen program of activities of the student, and ensures that the quality and quantity of the text are appropriate for the current state of research.
+In all cases, the supervisor checks that the work adheres to the foreseen program of activities of the student, and ensures that the quality and quantity of the text are appropriate for the current state of research.